looker-open-source/components/internal_docs/getting_started.md

 ## How to Use Lens
 The provided assets in Lens can be approached in two ways.

-- In [Figma](#figma.md) you can find design assets, usage, best practices & specifications.
+- In [Figma](#figma.md) you can find design components, usage best practices guidelines, & building specifications.

 - On [Lens.looker.com](#) you can configure components directly in code.

 ## Contributing to Lens

-### Types of Contribution
+### Contribution Model
 Lens provides a wide range of content, documentation and resources that make up a design system, from implementation in the codebase to design specification and usage best practices.
 Because of the many different types of assets, each deliverable has its own specifications to follow.
 Your contribution may apply to one or all of these categories but here are the steps of the different types of contributions in Lens:

-- Design Submissions: A change to an existing design or a net new component, pattern or feature.
-Click here to see more on how to [Contribute to the design guidelines](#contribute-to-design)
+- Small changes: correcting existing UI or adjustments to style

-- Development Contribution: fixes or implementation into the codebase.
+- Medium: fixes to implementation of into the codebase.
+References, Tutorials, & Resources

-- Internal Documentation: References, Tutorials, & Resources
+- Large: a new component

-### Contributing to Design
+### Contributing to Design phases
 At the beginning of a project it must go through the design process.
 All designer must connect with the Lens team to review or propose new components with dependent teams and start a dialog around how to integrate Lens into upcoming and current projects.
 Follow these steps:

 1. Structure & Propose: